Takashiidobe/ddia-bookclub/ch4/questions.md

 -- YOUR ANSWER HERE --

-## Weakening and Strengthening Post Conditions
+## Weakening and Strengthening Conditions

 Let's say I have a function that takes an `x` and returns the serialized form of `x`, which we call `y`.
-I know that this call can fail, so this function returns a Maybe (for reference, printf can fail in C, so most I/O operations are fallible).
+I know that this call can fail, so this function returns a Maybe.

+In Haskell, a Maybe type is defined as: `Maybe a = Just a | Nothing`.
+A Maybe type may either have that `a` or not.

 ```hs
 -- This means the serialize function takes an `x` and possibly returns a